-A study of the pharmacology, physiological, psychological, behavioral, and societal effects of moodaltering chemicals.
+A study of the pharmacology, physiological, psychological, behavioral, and societal effects of mood-altering chemicals.
 In addition to studying the effects of chemicals on the human body, the course will also examine some of the social, behavioral, and psychological, legal, medical, and rehabilitative aspects of drug use and abuse.
-(Meets MnTC goal areas 5 and 9).